How to Properly Remove Wallpaper

 - Top coat.

-With anything, people will try to skip steps and cut corners…that is where problems occur.
-Can you remove wallpaper , get lucky and skip to painting with no problems?
-Sure, I bet, one out of 10 times you try it, you will escape with no problems, but it is usually because the glue that was used was either very lightly applied, or the project is so old that a different kind of glue was used.
-In that case there are other problems that can occur.
+With anything, people will try to skip steps and cut corners… that is where problems occur.
+Can you remove wallpaper, get lucky and skip to painting with no problems?
+Sure, I bet, 1 out of 10 times you will escape with no problems.
+Probably because the glue was either very lightly applied or the project is so old that a different kind of glue was used.
+In that case, though, there are other problems that can occur.

 Removing wallpaper can be a huge task.
-When we do it, we always give an estimated range of the cost, but never give an exact number.
-The reason is, we never know how easy it will be to remove.
-I have had wallpaper tear down in big sheets in minutes, and I have spent hours on one wall, and we just never know how it will go.
+When we did it, we always gave an estimated range of the cost but never could give an exact number.
+The reason is we never knew how easy it would be to remove.
+I have had wallpaper tear down in big sheets in minutes, and I have spent hours on just one wall.
+You can never know how it will go.
 Everyone always says: “I think they did a really good job during installation, so it should come down easy.”
 Well, we will see.
-And even if one wall comes down easy, it does not mean all the wallpaper removal will go easy.
+Even if one wall comes down easy, it does not mean all the walls will go easy.
 I once worked in a dining room that started great – sheets were coming down with ease.
-Then we hit the second wall, and they installed the wallpaper right over raw drywall.
-So fantastic it was.
-We spent 4 hours on a 6 ft. wall.
+Then we hit the second wall, and they installed the wallpaper right over raw drywall and we spent 4 hours on a 6 ft. wall.
 So, you never know.